RMerl/asuswrt-merlin/README-merlin.txt

           found under Parental Control.
 See http://dns.yandex.ru/
           for more info (go go Google translate).
           (Experimental builds only)
+   - CHANGED: Connections list under System Log will now progressively display the result while the router is still resolving IPs (if that option was enabled).
    - FIXED: Sysinfo page was reporting IPv6 as reason for CTF to be disabled - since 372 that is only true for ARM devices.